Modules Reference: Command

 [-U] Test performance with forced byte unaligned data

-[-v] Verify data and block number
+[-v] Verify data and block numbersd_stress

 Source: systemcmds/sd_stress